ichuang/catsoop/website/docs/contributing/content.md

 ### Do you intend to add a new feature, change an existing behavior, or fix a bug?

-A good place to start is to suggest your change in the `~adqm/catsoop-dev@lists.sr.ht` mailing list or in the IRC room, and to read through the [hacker's guide](CURRENT/hacking) for information on the process for contributing code, as well as information about coding style, tests, etc.
+A good place to start is to suggest your change in the `catsoop-dev@mit.edu` mailing list or in the IRC room, and to read through the [hacker's guide](CURRENT/hacking) for information on the process for contributing code, as well as information about coding style, tests, etc.

 #### Do you want to contribute to the documentation?